mesosphere/marathon/docs/docs/pods.md

 ## Networking
 Marathon pods only support the [Mesos containerizer](http://mesos.apache.org/documentation/latest/mesos-containerizer/).
 The Mesos containerizer supports multiple image formats, including Docker.

 The Mesos containerizer simplifies networking by allowing the containers of each pod instance to share a network namespace and communicate over localhost.

-If you specify a container network without a name in a pod definition, it will be assigned to this default network. <!-- check the pod def for more info on this -->
+If you specify a container network without a name in a pod definition, it will be assigned to the default network.

 If you neeed other applications to communicate with your pod, specify an endpoint in your pod definition.
 Other applications will communicate with your pod by addressing those endpoints.
 See [the Examples section](#endpoints) for more information.